airborne-commando/OPSEC-OSINT-Tools/README.md

 - [hashes](https://hashes.com/en/decrypt/hash): Decrypt the hashes you find to get a password possibly linked to a database or username.

+- [OSINT rocks](https://osint.rocks/), search hudson; holehe, gmail (ghunt) and skype.
+Can also use telephone number; domain and username lookups.

 ## Social Media:

 - Instagram